yoember/yoember.github.io/index.md

 Open your new empty app in your browser: <a href="http://localhost:4200" target="_blank">http://localhost:4200</a>

 If you use the latest Ember v{{ page.ember_version }}, you should see a page with our happy Tomster and "Congratulations, you made it".
-This is the new Ember Welcome Page.
+This is the Ember Welcome Page.

 Well Done!
 You have your first Ember.js application. :)